magicleap/developer-portal-docs/docs/api-ref/api/Files/ml__native__surface_8h.md

   * None

-May only be called on the thread with the graphic context that contains the texture object
+May only be called on the thread with the graphic context that contains the texture object.